-If you’re working at Startbucks and you’re starting to wonder if there’s more to life, how about you make it your personal job to make every one of your customers feel like a king?
+If you’re working at Starbucks and you’re starting to wonder if there’s more to life, how about you make it your personal job to make every one of your customers feel like a king?
 Make getting their coffee from you the best part of their day.
 Why not?
-You get to practice a priceless skill–building rapport, and your effect on them will start to ripple through the world.
+You get to practice a priceless skill – building rapport, and your effect on them will start to ripple through their world.
+Or perhaps you apply your passion for art to making the most amazing foam latte designs your customers have ever seen.
 The small stuff can be more powerful than you think.

-A friend of mine (and rockstar motivational speaker and coach), Jim Cathcart used to rave of a McDonalds where one of the morning women behind the counter knew every regular customer by name and had their order ready before they even got to the front of the line.
-Her job was no longer Burger Flipper but instead it was Awesome Day Maker for dozens of people every morning.
+A friend of mine (and rock star motivational speaker and coach), Jim Cathcart used to rave about a McDonald’s where one of the women who worked the morning shift knew every regular customer by name and had their order ready before they even got to the front of the line.
+Her job was no longer Burger Flipper.
+Instead, it was Awesome Day Maker for dozens of people every morning.

-Small shift in perspective = massive shift in results.
+Small shift in perspective = massive shift in experience and results.

-Or how about the police officer who had the ‘miserable’ job of directing traffic all day?
+Or how about the police officer who had the “miserable” job of directing traffic all day?
 What if he made his job into some stupid-looking hilarious dance?
 That’s exactly what one dancing traffic cop did.
 Plenty more followed.
 This stuff isn’t difficult.
-It’s just takes creativity.
+It just takes creativity.

 Making Good of Today Does Not Mean Sacrificing Passion Tomorrow.